bismark1221/wotv-calc/data/home.en.md

 ##### Change Logs :

+01/11/2017
+ - Add Loren (with temporary offset)
+ - New page to explain how chain really work in game
+ - Change how to show options on the simulator (click on the gear)

 20/10/2017
  - Add translation system for French language (maybe more later)
  - Add espers in the calculator